Healthy Homes Assessment Wainuiomata

 Wainuiomata Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement throughout Wainuiomata and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory in all Wainuiomata and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate the conformance to each Healthy Homes Standard that apply or will be in force throughout the tenancy period of an apartment rental.
+• Property managers and landlords have to keep records that prove the compliance with the Healthy Homes Standards that apply or will be applicable throughout the tenancy period of the rental property.

-• Private landlords and property managers must make sure their rental properties comply to the Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords should ensure their rental properties conform with the Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2023

-• All households rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes